 Amortization Method: A method for determining the Amortization Payment.
 The most common methods used are level dollar and level percentage of payroll.
 Under the Level Dollar method, the Amortization Payment is one of a stream of payments, all equal, whose Actuarial Present Value is equal to the UAAL.
 Under the Level Percentage of Pay method, the Amortization payment is one of a stream of increasing payments, whose Actuarial Present Value is equal to the UAAL.
-Under the Level Percentage of Pay method, the stream of payments increases at the assumed rate at which total covered payroll of all active members will increase.
+Under the Level Percentage of Pay method, the Amortization payment is one of a stream of payments of the stream of payments increases at the assumed rate at which total covered payroll of all active members will increase.